knowledgeboard/knowledgeboard.github.io/templates/blog.md

 Staying at home today!
 We spoke with mum for a lot and then with An. for more :) It's been great!

+### 2024-07-03 09:05

+What a night yesterday!
+Last evening summer students had an invitational party!
+So I infiltrated it and mingled with guys (everyone student of my age, so I can't really complain).
+Party was great, met just so many different guys.
+It got a bit worse when the loud music started and the stiff dance moves were taking out! xD But it always got better for a moment.
+Spent most of the time with Jiří and our high school polish friend (whos name I forgot), and they also had their time with one other german girl.

+Everyone was interesting, everyone wanted to talk at least a little!
+Was great!

+Back to work now xD